John Graham & Company

-John Graham & Company, or John Graham & Associates was the name of an architectural firm, founded in 1900 in Seattle, Washington, by English-born architect John Graham (1873–1955), and maintained by his son John Graham Jr. (1908–1991).
+John Graham & Company, or John Graham & Associates, was an architectural firm, founded in 1900 in Seattle, Washington, by English-born architect John Graham (1873–1955), and maintained by his son John Graham Jr. (1908–1991).

 The firm was responsible for many Seattle landmarks and a number of significant structures nationwide, including the Space Needle, Chase Tower of Rochester, New York, and the Westin Seattle.

 The firm was merged into the DLR Group on May 19, 1986, and the name saw full deletion in 1998.

 John Graham

 John Graham was born in Liverpool, England, in 1873.
 He apprenticed as an architect in England as a young man.
 First visiting Seattle, Washington, in 1896, he immigrated to the United States in 1900, starting a one-man architectural practice in Seattle.
 He started off modestly, designing mainly industrial-related buildings and private residences.
 His first notable project was designing the reconstruction of the Trinity Parish Church at Eight Avenue and James Street in 1902 after it had been damaged by fire.

 After a brief partnership with Alfred Bodley in 1904, Graham founded the firm of Graham & Myers with David J. Myers in 1906.
 He would work with Myers until 1910.
 As architect for the Ford Motor Company, he designed more than 30 of Ford's assembly plants between 1912 and 1940.
 Throughout the 1920s and 30s, he would design hundreds of commercial and public buildings in the Seattle area including the Frederick & Nelson store (now Nordstrom) in 1916.
 He also helped found the Seattle Yacht Club and designed all of their original facilities.

 He retired from architecture in 1945 and died on March 20, 1955, while on tour in Hong Kong.